(This post is way overdue. Like 3 years overdue. But I think that a lot of what I learnt still remains relevant so here we go)

 While I knew about validation and “creators’ blindness”, I chose to overlook it.
 I didn’t want to be proven wrong because I didn’t know what I would do then so I trudged ahead.
 I didn’t want to accept that the idea was flawed early so I postponed it, hoping that the code will turn things around.
 Of course, it didn’t.

-Have fallen victim to scope creep before, I tried to be more careful.
+Having fallen victim to scope creep before, I tried to be more careful.
 I told myself that I was only building a MVP (minimum viable product) with only the most important features.
 Except I wasn’t.
-The final app had a ton of features that no one realised was there.
+The final app had a ton of features that no one realized was there.
 Offline support?
 You got it.
 Have no messages nearby and want to see another location?
 Sure.
 Don’t want to manually search for another location?
 Well, the top 3 common locations are now on the homepage.
 Push notifications?
 Yup All of these features didn’t matter at all because there was not enough users or activity in the first place for them to be useful.

 It was only afterwards that I understood the true meaning of a MVP.
 A MVP is not complete, it is the smallest possible part you can build to prove the core concept.
 It can be hackish, it can be fake, as long as it can give a taste of what the end result would be like.
 If the core concept is not valid, then no amount of extra features is going to change that.
 After building and validating this core, you can start to build features based on the actual demands/complaints of the users rather than building features on a whim that are useless in practice.